Next: Numerical Example

 For physical effects which depend not on the geometric relative position

-of two objects but on the apparent position of relative
+but on the apparent position of

-to one has to take light travel into account.
+one has to take light travel into account.

 The relativistic deflection of light by the Sun is only

-larger than for angular distances from the Sun of less
+for angular distances from the Sun of less

-then (see [S. Table 3.26.1]) and may be neglected for our purposes.
+(see [S. Table 3.26.1]) and may be neglected for our purposes.

 The change in position during the light travel time

-(for example between Sun and Earth)
+between Sun and Earth)

 can be calculated by iteration by determining the geometric